 Kaaterskill Falls is a massive, 260-foot tiered waterfall surrounded by beautiful scenery.
 Hikes at the falls are accessible from the top and bottom.
 If you aren’t an avid hiker, it is much easier to begin at the Laurel House Road parking lot.
 Other, more moderate hikes begin at Scutt Road and Haines Falls.

-I couldn’t get over how pretty the area was in fall.Kaaterskill Falls on Google Maps
+I couldn’t get over how pretty the area was with fall foliage peaking.Kaaterskill Falls on Google Maps

 Tips for Hiking at Kaaterskill Falls

 - Wear good, waterproof shoes!
 The hike to the bottom of the falls can often be slippery from the mist.

 - Arrive during off-peak times since the parking lots can fill up quickly.

 - Bring water and always carry out what you carry in.

 - And as always, explore the area and have fun!